jllovet/betacode-utf8-transcoder/README.md

 This package allows you to convert texts that are in Beta Code to UTF-8 and back.
 Its primary purpose is to support working with Ancient Greek datasets that used Beta Code as their encoding.

+This project owes a great deal to [github.com/matgrioni/betacode](https://github.com/matgrioni/betacode), which is an analogous transcoder written in python.
+Portions of this transcoder are translations of that project into Go, and the goals of our projects are very nearly the same.
+Thanks, [Matias](https://github.com/matgrioni)!

 ## Installation

 ```shell